MorganKryze/ConsoleAppVisuals/docs/introduction/new_elements.md

     new("Great tennis players", playersHeaders, playersData);

 Window.AddElement(players);
-// Contrary to the TableView, the TableSelector is interactive, so we do not have to stop the execution to see it Window.ActivateElement<TableSelector<string>>();
+// Contrary to the TableView, the TableSelector is interactive, so we do not have to stop the execution to see it, but to activate it
+Window.ActivateElement<TableSelector<string>>();
 ```